kumilange/kumilange/README.md

 ### 💬 About Me

 I'm a Colorado-based software engineer experienced in space, fintech, and design.
-I am detail-oriented and specialize in building high-performance UIs for large datasets such as geospatial data.
-I'm passionate about creating products that drive positive social impact.
+I enjoy tackling complex problems and am driven to build solutions that create real social impact.
+I bring curiosity, clarity, and care to every project.

 ---